Mercyvm/Mercyvm/README.md

 - 👋 Hi, I’m @Mercyvm
 - 🌱 I’m currently learning ...
-Python y JavaScript
+Python, Java and JavaScript
 - 📫 How to reach me ...https://www.linkedin.com/in/mercyvm/
 <!---
 Mercyvm/Mercyvm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.